Exploring Art Therapy: How Mental Health Therapists Can Utilize Art

 Connecting with a mental health professional online

 Art therapy is just one of hundreds of approaches to mental health care available today.
-If you are living with symptoms of a mental health condition or facing other emotional or life challenges, you may benefit from art therapy or any number of more traditional talk therapy approaches.
-Those who are looking to speak to someone for support may be able to find treatment online or in person.
+If you are living with symptoms of a mental health condition or facing other emotional or life challenges, you may benefit from art therapy or any number of more traditional counseling approaches.
+Those who are looking to speak to someone for support may be able to find art therapy treatment online or in person.

 The efficacy of mental health care through online therapy

-Research suggests that many forms of mental health therapy can often be effectively delivered online.
+Research suggests that many forms of mental health counseling can often be effectively delivered online.
 For instance, in one study examining the effectiveness of online expressive psychotherapy for veterans, researchers suggest that art therapy may be “effectively delivered” through online platforms.
-The study focused on the ability of online therapy to bridge the gap that exists in the availability of mental health care.
+The study focused on the ability of online counseling to bridge the gap that exists in the availability of mental health care.

 Takeaway